dimakg/GCD/README.md

 That point to the location of provided training and test set files.
 By default function assumes that files are in your working directory.

-2) After providing file locations mentioned above, the numeric vector of needed columns was created.
+2) The numeric vector of needed columns is created form features.txt.
 And as we need only mean and standard deviation data for our analysis the decision was to use grep() function that searched the file with list of features to create a vector with positions of the columns that contain required information (judging on the original data column names).
 The selection includes only strings with 'mean()' and 'std()' according to the initial README.txt:

 "The set of variables that were estimated from these signals are: mean(): Mean value